SMArt Talks: Building Histories

 The lecture will be held in CZECH language.

-We cordially invite you to the spring lecture series SMArt Talks, organised by the Centre for Modern Art & Theory.
-SMArt Talks: Myths of Modernism start on the 27th of February!
+We cordially invite you to the autumn lecture series SMArt Talks, organised by the Centre for Modern Art & Theory.
+SMArt Talks: Building Histories start on the 23rd of September!